 These pictures show what was acceptable in the 1980s at Spring Break.
-Mostly from Daytona beach and Fort Lauderdale, these show a party scene that seems alien, the kind of en masse binge-drinking you could have before the intervention of social media.
-Take a look at these images for a quality nostalgia of tiny swimsuits, big hair and and most likely loads of cocaine.
+Mostly from Daytona Beach and Fort Lauderdale, these show a party scene that seems alien, the kind of en masse binge-drinking you could have before the intervention of social media.
+Take a look at these images for a quality nostalgia of tiny swimsuits, big hair, and most likely loads of cocaine.

-(Photo credit: Visions of America / Universal Images Group / Getty Images).
+(Photo credit: Visions of America / Universal Images Group).